-- 3 P Credits, 6 Day Course, 36 CTLE Hours
+- In-person, 3 P Credits - A+ Credits/45 CTLE Hours

 About P Credit Courses

-The Museum of the City of New York offers Professional Credit (P Credit) Courses throughout the year.
+The Museum of the City of New York offers Professional Credit (P and A+ Credit) Courses throughout the year.
 These courses are open to all educators, including educators not eligible for credits through the New York City Department of Education.

 P Credit in-service courses are offered in conjunction with the New York City Department of Education’s After School Professional Development Program (ASPDP) and can be applied towards teachers' salary differential.
 ASPDP courses may also be used by teachers and paraprofessionals toward the NYS 175 hours of Professional Development requirement, as long as their principal approves.

 ASPDP offers NYC educators in-service courses which teachers can count for A+ or P credit toward salary differential and towards the New York State (NYS) 100 hours of Continuing Teacher and Leader Education (CTLE) requirement.
 All courses are aligned with the Danielson Framework for Teaching and the NYC DOE’s Equity for All priority.
 Courses are offered by partner organizations, including non-profits, cultural institutions, online providers, DOE teams, the United Federation of Teachers, institutes of higher education, and internal, full-time NYC DOE instructors.
 A+ is a new credit designation created in partnership between the DOE and the United Federation of Teachers (UFT).
 A+ credits are approved by a committee of UFT and DOE representatives, and are aligned with DOE educational priorities to promote teachers’ development of skills, knowledge, and methods aligned to the needs of the school system and students.
 All ASPDP courses are now also approved for A+ credit.